cristhianjaramillo/cristhianjaramillo.github.io/_pages/cv.md

              The London School of Economics and Political Science\
              England\
              Dissertation (distinction): *'Unravelling Party Discipline in the Global South:*
-             *A Case Study of Peru Using Beta Regression Analysis' (distinction)*
+             *A Case Study of Peru Using Beta Regression Analysis'*

 **03/2012 -- 12/2017**       **Bachelor of Social Science in Political Science and Government**\
              Department of Social Science\
              Pontifical Catholic University of Peru\
              Peru\
-             Dissertation (distinction):
-             *'Catching the Big Fish: Subnational Corruption in the Cases of Callao and Tumbes'*
+             Dissertation (distinction): *'Catching the Big Fish: Subnational Corruption in the Cases of* *Callao and Tumbes'*

 **01/2017 -- 07/2017**       **Academic exchange**\
              Department of Philosophy and Social Sciences\